IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/how-to-create-frontend-plugin.md

 - `createMainTaskPanel` - override it to display a single `TaskPanel` when the UI is shown.
 - `openTaskPanels` - override it when more control is needed over which panels should be shown.

-**Note:** A frontend class must override only one of the two methods.
+**Note:** A frontend class must override only one of these two methods.

 ### Creating the FrontendBuilder class